 Recovery at home is a critical phase that requires consistency with therapy and patience as your body heals.

-- You May Need Assistance: In the first few weeks, you may need help with daily activities such as cooking, cleaning, and bathing.
+You May Need Assistance: Early weeks often require help with cooking, cleaning, and bathing.

-- You Can Return to Normal Life: With time and dedication, most patients return to normal activities, including walking, swimming, and cycling.
+Return to Normal Life: With dedication, patients can resume walking, swimming, and cycling.

 Knee Replacement Recovery Timeline